 Looking for a work-related qualification in business and management to study alongside your job?
 Whether you’re new to business, or already have experience, look no further.
-You gain a broad knowledge and understanding of the issues involved in business management, including marketing, finance and people management.This course is delivered at Middlesbrough College and Darlington College.
+You gain a broad knowledge and understanding of the issues involved in business management, including marketing, finance and people management.This course is delivered at Darlington College.

 The emphasis is on developing skills relevant to the real world of work, and making practical links between theory and the demands of business management.
 You develop general skills in communication, teamworking, problem solving and analysis.

 Year 1 covers the main business functions plus a personal development module.
 In Year 2 you will focus on international business, operations and entrepreneurial skills.

 This module aims to provide an introduction to the main principles of marketing as it impacts on a changing and competitive environment.
 It also aims to define its relationship between the organisation and the outside world.
 The module will focus on the fundamental principles of marketing and will challenge conventional thinking suggested by relationship marketing theory.
 In addition, the module will focus on a range of topical issues, as well as advertising, public relations and retailing in marketing and in so doing, will expose students to areas of marketing that they may wish to study further.

 The purpose of this module is to provide students with an understanding of the main theories of Human Resource Management (HRM) and how they are applied within a practical setting.
 The module will provide the necessary theoretical and practical underpinning necessary to the comprehension and analysis of the nature of HRM